Kelvin Taylor: Atlanta Falcons

 On August 8, 2017, Taylor signed with the Atlanta Falcons.
 He was waived on September 1, 2017.

 Cleveland Browns

 On January 10, 2018, Taylor signed a reserve/future contract with the Cleveland Browns.
 He was waived by the Browns on April 12, 2018.

 Orlando Apollos

-In 2018, Kelvin Taylor signed with the Orlando Apollos, an Alliance of American Football team coached by Steve Spurrier.
+In 2018, Taylor signed with the Orlando Apollos of the Alliance of American Football.

 Orlando Guardians

-On November 17, 2022, Taylor was drafted by the Orlando Guardians of the XFL.
+On November 17, 2022, Taylor was selected by the Orlando Guardians of the XFL.
 He signed with the team on February 15, 2023.
 He rushed for 84 yards in three games before he was released on March 8.

+Massachusetts Pirates

+On May 3, 2023, Taylor signed with the Massachusetts Pirates of the Indoor Football League (IFL).
+He became a free agent following the season.

 Personal life

 Taylor is the son of former Jacksonville Jaguars running back, Fred Taylor, also out of Florida.